Many questions but few answers in congressional hearing on Maui's wildfire and electric provider

 “It is extremely important that we ... ask the hard questions,” he said.

-Those testifying were Kimura, Hawaii Public Utilities Commission Chair Leodoloff Asuncion Jr. and Hawaii Chief Energy Officer Mark Glick.
+Those testifying at the hearing were Kimura, Hawaii Public Utilities Commission Chair Leodoloff Asuncion Jr. and Hawaii Chief Energy Officer Mark Glick.

-Asked to address whether the electrical grid in Lahaina was safe and properly maintained, Kimura told the committee that 2,000 of the company’s wooden power poles had not been tested or treated for possible termites, rot or other problems since 2013.
-The other 29,000 poles on the island had been assessed under Hawaiian Electric’s “test and treat” program, she said, but the remaining 2,000 had not yet been done.
+Asked to address whether the electrical grid in Lahaina was safe and properly maintained, Kimura told the committee that 2,000 of the company’s wooden power poles had not been tested for possible termites, rot or other problems since 2013.
+The other 29,000 poles on the island had been assessed under Hawaiian Electric’s “test and treat” program, she said.

-Kimura said she didn’t know exactly where those untested poles were located or if they were in the area of the Lahaina fire.
-But at least one pole near where the fire started was tested and treated in 2022, she said.
+Kimura said she didn’t know exactly where those 2,000 remaining untested poles were located.
+But at least one near where the fire started was tested and treated in 2022, she said.

-Many different factors like drought need to be taken into account when looking at the fire, she said, and a lot of people and organizations were involved.
+The factors that led to the fire are complex and involve several organizations, Kimura said.

 “There’s a system here that was in play for all of these conditions to happen all at one time that resulted in the devastation in Lahaina,” she said.

-Both Kimura and Asuncion addressed the possibility of burying power lines underground to reduce the risk of wildfires, especially in high-wind conditions.
-About 50% of the power lines in Hawaii are now underground, Kimura said.
-However, Asuncion said burying power lines can be cost-prohibitive, and has a big impact on rate-payers.
+Both Kimura and Asuncion addressed the possibility of burying power lines to reduce wildfire risk, especially in high-wind conditions.
+About 50% of Hawaii's power lines are now underground, Kimura said.
+However, Asuncion said burying can be cost-prohibitive and has a big impact on rate-payers.

 “I get that,” Rep. Michael Burgess, R-Texas, responded.
 “But sometimes the cost of doing nothing gets to be prohibitive too.”

-Some victims of the fire also attended the hearing, submitting written testimony because they were not included among those asked to speak.

-Kathleen Hennricks wrote that her family spent 10 agonizing days searching for her 57-year-old sister Rebecca Ann Rans after the fire, only to learn that she had died in the arms of her longtime partner, Doug Gleoge, just a few blocks from their home while trying to escape the fire.
+Kathleen Hennricks wrote that her family spent 10 days searching for her 57-year-old sister Rebecca Ann Rans, only to learn that she had died in the arms of her longtime partner, Doug Gleoge, just a few blocks from their home.

 “The biggest tragedy is that my sister’s death and the losses to our family were completely preventable,” Hennricks wrote.
 “My sister’s death was unnecessary, but please do not let it be meaningless.
 Steps must be taken now to prevent yet another fire on Maui.”